tuonglab/code_questions/README.md

 # code_help

-Create an issue and we can help troubleshoot!
+If you have issues with R, python or other languages (maybe limited help with others), create an issue and we can help troubleshoot!

+Please tag/link a person whom you think can most likely help!

 Follow the instructions over [here](https://github.com/clatworthylab/code_help/issues/new/choose).